mahab339/halv/README.md

 # halv
 A wrapper around most common Android features.
-Aims to make using these features by applying ["coding by convention"](https://en.wikipedia.org/wiki/Convention_over_configuration) principle, with a little of design patterns.
+Aims to make using these features easier by applying ["coding by convention"](https://en.wikipedia.org/wiki/Convention_over_configuration) principle, with a little of design patterns.
 <br>

 ## Package `com.halv.picker`